Nearly all cyclists use long intervals in one form or another.

 Used in conjunction, these short and long interval formats will provide great “coverage” of training stimuli in both the lower and higher end of the high-intensity spectrum.

 If you want to read more about how to perform the 4×8 interval, I have attached a PDF below.
-I also added some additional workout progressions for more highly trained riders:
+I also added some additional workout progressions of different durations and intensities:

 [workout instructions below]